Patent

 Important things to remember

 It does not provide you with a right to use your invention.
 It is a right to stop others, not a right to use.
-If your invention makes use of someone else’s patented invention, they could potentially use their patent to stop you from using yours.
+If your invention makes use of someone else’s patented invention, they could potentially use theirs to stop you from using yours.